zachj1582/redux-2-afternoon/README.md

     budget: budgetReducer
   })
   ```
-* export the created store using `createStore`.
-This first arg to createStore should be `rootReducer`.
-The second arg is `applyMiddleware(promiseMiddlware)`
+* export as default the created store using `createStore`.
+The first argument to the createStore function should be `rootReducer`.
+The second argument should be `applyMiddleware(promiseMiddlware)`

 Now we can go connect the redux part of our app to the react part.